MaddyThakker/hello-world/README.md

 # hello-world
-it is a hello world repository
+It is a hello world repository

- hi! this is madhav thakker.
+Hi! this is madhav thakker.